 Mast cell sarcoma

-A mast cell sarcoma is a single tumor composed of abnormal mast cells invading the tissue.
+A mast cell sarcoma is a solid tumor composed of abnormal mast cells invading the tissue.
 This condition is very rare and often is not associated with additional skin involvement.
 More aggressive forms of mastocytosis, mast cell leukemias and mast cell sarcomas are very rarely encountered.

 Treatment